haskell-servant/haskell-servant.github.io/tutorial/server.md

 corresponding API type.

-The first thing to know about the `Server` type family is that behind the scenes it will drive the routing , letting you focus only on the business logic.
+The first thing to know about the `Server` type family is that behind the scenes it will drive the routing, letting you focus only on the business logic.
 The second thing to know is that for each endpoint, your handlers will by default run in the `EitherT ServantErr IO` monad.
 This is overridable very easily, as explained near the end of this guide.
 Third thing, the type of the